ocaml/dune/README.md

 The scheme it implements is inspired from the one used inside Jane Street and adapted to the open source world.
-It has matured over a long time and is used daily by hundred of developpers, which means that it is highly tested and productive.
+It has matured over a long time and is used daily by hundreds of developers, which means that it is highly tested and productive.

 Jbuilder comes with a [manual][manual].
 If you want to get started